 - Banking solutions and accessibility (branches, multicultural marketing and product innovation)

 Through the plan, Fifth Third has committed to making housing-related investments that address the gap for consumers who need down payment assistance to achieve homeownership, support housing counseling and financial literacy to help families and individuals achieve their long-term financial goals, and help fund housing loan pools for minor home repairs or gap financing to support neighborhood revitalization.
 Fifth Third is also making small business-related investments that provide technical assistance for small business development and growth, and support the ecosystem for small business lending.
-The Bank will strengthen communities through significant philanthropic grants and donations and impactful community sponsorships.
+The Bank will strengthen communities through $98.1 million in Community Reinvestment Act (CRA)-qualified philanthropic grants and donations.
 Charitable giving will include a focus on providing organizations with resources for capacity building, workforce training, and assistance for older adults.

 The Fifth Third Impact programming includes branch and staff commitments.
-Fifth Third is seeking to open at least 10 more branches in low- and moderate-income and/or high minority communities.
-Fifth Third will also establish the position of Senior CRA Mortgage Lender, and continue to retain and hire mortgage loan originators focused on CRA success.
-It is also seeking to expand small business staffing with a newly-created role for CRA Small Business lenders.
+Under the Commitment, Fifth Third will open 11 branches in low- and moderate-income and/or high minority communities.
+Fifth Third will retain and hire mortgage loan originators focused on CRA success and expand small business staffing with CRA Small Business lenders.

 The Bank is committed to ensuring that its human capital is inclusive and diverse.
 The Bank is increasing its efforts to support diverse suppliers, minority-owned, women-owned and veteran-owned businesses.
 Fifth Third Impact programming also includes the delivery of Fifth Third’s L.I.F.E.
 (Lives Improved through Financial Empowerment®) programs.